Node.js Add-ons for High Performance Numeric Computing

 }

-Next, to prevent having to create multiple add-on files, we create a wrapper having the same name c_dasum
+Next, to prevent having to create multiple add-on files, we create a wrapper having the same name c_dasum as before.

 # binding.gyp